emer7/CS2102G53/README.md

 `my-app` is for the frontend (using React).

+The application is automatically deployed from the latest commit from the master branch.

-To deploy and run the application:
+To run the application:

-1. Click on the link https://cs2102-53.herokuapp.com/login
+1. Click on the link: https://cs2102-53.herokuapp.com/login

 2. Create an account